IBM-DTeam/swift-for-db2/README.md

 The complete instructions for building and installing this library are  [here](https://github.com/apple/swift-corelibs-libdispatch/blob/experimental/foundation/INSTALL), though, all you need to do is just this
  `git clone -b experimental/foundation https://github.com/apple/swift-corelibs-libdispatch.git && cd swift-corelibs-libdispatch && git submodule init && git submodule update && sh ./autogen.sh && ./configure --with-swift-toolchain=<path-to-swift>/usr --prefix=<path-to-swift>/usr && make && make install`

-6. Now you are ready to use the Swift IBM DB2 driver.
-See [Using Swift IBM DB2](#using-swift-ibm-db2).
+6. Now you are ready to use the Swift SDK for DB2.
+See [Using Swift SDK for DB2](#using-swift-sdk-for-db2).

-## Using Swift IBM DB2
+## Using Swift SDK for DB2
 1. Create the ``` Package.swift ``` file in your project folder, and add the following code

  ```swift